Nature of operations

 Note 1 - Nature of operations

-Since the August 2008, name change back to Mentor Capital, Inc., the Companys common stock has traded publicly under the trading symbol OTCQB: MNTR.
+The Company’s common stock trades publicly under the trading symbol OTCQB: MNTR.

 The entire disclosure for the nature of an entity's business, major products or services, principal markets including location, and the relative importance of its operations in each business and the basis for the determination, including but not limited to, assets, revenues, or earnings.
 For an entity that has not commenced principal operations, disclosures about the risks and uncertainties related to the activities in which the entity is currently engaged and an understanding of what those activities are being directed toward.